Delta-Academy/shooter/README.md

 </details>

-## Other code :gear:

-There are **a load** of functions in `game_mechanics.py`.
-The useful functions are clearly indicated and are explained in their docstrings. **Feel free to use these, but don't change them.** This is because the original `game_mechanics.py` file will be used in the competition.

-If you want to tweak one, copy-paste it to `main.py` and rename it.

 ## Suggested Approach :+1:

 We recommend you start with the laser walls off so that your bot learns to orient and shoot at the opponent.